xuliu15/talking-clock/README.md

 - gTTS (Google Text-to-Speech): You can install it with `pip install gTTS`.
 - pygame: You can install it via `pip install pygame`.
 - pydub: You can install it using `pip install pydub`.
-- eSpeak: With Linux, use the package manager for your distribution (e.g., apt for Debian/Ubuntu, dnf for Fedora, yum for CentOS/RHEL) to install it with a command like sudo apt-get install espeak .With macOS, if you use Homebrew, you can install eSpeak with brew install espeak.
-Alternatively, download the macOS version from the official eSpeak website and follow the provided instructions for compiling and installing it.With Windows, you can download a Windows installer from the eSpeak official website and follow the installation prompts.
-If you use Chocolatey as a package manager, you can install eSpeak with choco install espeak.
+- eSpeak: With Linux, use the package manager for your distribution (e.g., apt for Debian/Ubuntu, dnf for Fedora, yum for CentOS/RHEL) to install it with a command like `sudo apt-get install espeak`.
+With macOS, if you use Homebrew, you can install eSpeak with `brew install espeak`, alternatively, download the macOS version from the official eSpeak website and follow the provided instructions for compiling and installing it.
+With Windows, you can download a Windows installer from the eSpeak official website and follow the installation prompts, if you use Chocolatey as a package manager, you can install eSpeak with choco install eSpeak.

 Next, run the file code.py from the root directory with the command python code.py.